 - Mustard Glaze

-Should I Use Wild Caught Or Farm Raised Salmon?
+Should I Eat Wild Caught Or Farm Raised Salmon?

 This is very much a personal preference, but we prefer wild caught salmon for many reasons.
 First of all, there’s no coloring or additives that have been added to wild caught salmon like there are in farm raised salmon.

 Typically farm raised salmon has coloring pumped into the flesh so that it looks more “salmon” in color.
-Farm raised salmon also are fed antibiotics to reduce disease in the tanks, not something I’m loving the ideas of to eat.
+Farm raised salmon also are fed antibiotics to reduce disease in the tanks, which isn’t the best thing to eat on the regular.

-However, do we eat farm raised salmon?
+BUT – do we eat farm raised salmon?
 Of course we do.
-Sometimes it’s the best option, sometimes when we go out to eat it’s the only option for salmon, so of course we eat it, too.
+Sometimes it’s the best option, sometimes when we go out to eat it’s the only option for salmon, so yes of course we eat it.
 Wild caught is just our preference.

 However, it’s important to note that wild caught salmon filets are typically thinner than farm raised salmon.
 So when cooking one or the other, please adjust the time in your air fryer accordingly as the thinner salmon filets will obviously cook in a shorter amount of time.